evanlal/forum-db-api/README.md

 ## License
 Written by Evan Lalopoulos <evan.lalopoulos.2017@my.bristol.ac.uk>
 University of Bristol, May 2018
-Copyright (C) - All rights reserved.
+Copyright (C) 2018 - All rights reserved.
-Unauthorized copying of this file is strictly prohibited.
+Unauthorized copying is strictly prohibited.